garrandall/popular-music-data/tracks/if-you-leave-me-now-chicago.md

 ---
 If you leave me now
 You'll take away the biggest part of me
-Ooh no, baby please don't go
+Oh no, baby please don't go

 And if you leave me now
 You'll take away the very heart of me
-Ooh no baby please don't go
+Oh no baby please don't go
-Ooh girl, I just want you to stay
+Oh girl, I just want you to stay

 A love like ours is love that's hard to find